Mick Davis

-Sir Michael Lawrence Davis (born 15 February 1958) is a British politician and former South African businessman, former chief executive and treasurer of the Conservative Party and the chief executive (CEO) of Xstrata plc, an Anglo-Swiss multinational mining company, until its merger with Glencore in 2013.
-After leaving Xstrata, he formed the mining venture X2 Resources and, after making substantial donations, became the CEO and treasurer of the British Conservative Party – a post he held until July 2019.
+Sir Michael Lawrence Davis (born 15 February 1958) is a British-South African businessman, financier, philanthropist, and former politician.
+Davis was the chief executive officer (CEO) of Xstrata, an Anglo-Swiss multinational mining company, until its merger with Glencore in 2013, and former chief executive and treasurer of the Conservative Party.
+After leaving Xstrata, he formed the mining venture X2 Resources.
+He was the Chairman of the British Conservative Party until he exited that post in July 2019 along with outgoing Prime Minister Theresa May.
+Davis is the founder and CEO of Vison Blue Resources, commodities investment company.

 Early life and education

 Mick Davis was born to a South African Jewish family on 15 February 1958.
 He was educated at Theodor Herzl School, Port Elizabeth, South Africa.
 He has a bachelor of commerce degree from Rhodes University and is a qualified accountant.